Polkadot-Blockchain-Academy/pba-book/content/security/user-centric/slides.md

 - Many actors or institutions have different objectives of the one you have.

 - Software have bugs and errors.
-  They are made by people like you and me,<br/>which needs to eat and go to sleep.
+  They are made by people like you and me,<br />which needs to eat and go to sleep.
 - No technology is agnostic.
-  This includes they technology we communicate with,<br/>we work with or the one we use to keep us entertained.
+  This includes they technology we communicate with,<br />we work with or the one we use to keep us entertained.
 - Sometimes we are our worst adversary.

 > Be diligent. 🖖